mattermost/docs/source/boards/data-and-archives.rst

 Import from Notion
 ------------------

-This node app converts a Notion CSV and markdown export into a Focalboard archive.
-To use:
+This node app converts a Notion CSV and markdown export into a ``.focalboard`` archive.

 1. From a Notion Board, open the ... menu at the top right
 2. Select `Export` and pick `Markdown & CSV` as the export format